 During breeding pairs are formed and after performing a mating dance, the eggs are laid by the female and fertilized by the male.
 The male then collects the fertilized eggs and carries the eggs in his mouth until they hatch.
 During this time the male cannot feed.
 Towards the end of the incubation period the males become quite skinny making the protruding mouth more noticeable.
 This can result in cannibalism with the male eating some of the eggs.
 The image below is of a male with eggs in his mouth.

-Ghost Cardinalfish are probably not commonly kept in aquariums.
+Pharaoh cardinalfish are probably not commonly kept in aquariums.
 Some cardinalfish have been bred in captivity by breeders such as Orafarm where they are occasionally available.

 Purchasing captive bred fish takes the pressure off of wild populations and if one can do so one should.

-GHOST CARDINALFISH CLASSIFICATION
+PHARAOH CARDINALFISH CLASSIFICATION

 - The Reef Guide fishes, corals, nudibranchs & other invertebrates: East and South Coasts of Southern Africa by Dennis King & Valda Fraser